zktuong/dandelion/README.md

 conda install -c conda-forge python-igraph leidenalg
 # these are required by dandelion
-conda install distance python-Levenshtein joblib plotnine jupyter conda install -c bioconda blast
+conda install distance python-Levenshtein joblib plotnine jupyter conda install -c bioconda igblast
+# conda update -c bioconda blast (if necessary)

 # Use pip to install the following with --no-cache-dir if necessary
 pip install scanpy